Freddy Pharkas: Frontier Pharmacist: Plot

 Freddy must take part in numerous tasks such as mixing the right amount of chemicals to create the requested prescription remedy and lab equipment.
-He also must deal with various dilemmas taking part in town such as a gas leak aka all the town's horses with explosive flatulence, a snail stampede, a diarrhea epidemic and an abandoned building fire that might spread through the entire town.
+He also must deal with various dilemmas taking part in town such as a gas leak all the town's horses with explosive flatulence, a snail stampede, a diarrhea epidemic and an abandoned building fire that might spread through the entire town.
 He must use found objects and pharmaceutical skills to solve these problems.

 Eventually, he regains his gunslinger status and apprehends a poker cheater and neutralizes a group of rowdy cowhands with a canister of laughing gas.
 Soon, he is confronted by Kenny the Kid and in the ensuring duel, has his remaining ear shot off.
 Assuming that Freddy would soon die of blood loss, Kenny reveals his affiliation with Penelope Primm, the one who was attempting to buy out Coarsegold for the oil rights.
 Freddy staunches the bleeding and recovers enough strength to enter the schoolhouse, only to find Penelope packing up.
 Penelope shows her true colors by aiming a Derringer at Freddy and ordering him to drop his gun holsters.
 Freddy complies, only to grab a slate to block the bullet that Penelope fires.
 Penelope then responds by throwing her gun at Freddy, knocking him out, and tying him in the basement and setting it on fire.
 Freddy escapes the basement and confronts Penelope in a sword fight.
 Freddy prevails but Kenny reappears and realizes Freddy's true identity, only to be killed when Freddy tosses his sharpened silver ear at his throat.
 Freddy then leaps out of the schoolhouse before it, along with Penelope, is consumed by an explosion from the fire set in the basement.
 In the game's dénouement, both Whittlin' Willy and the closing song pointedly mention that Penelope's body was never found.